Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction: Introduction

-In this work, we leverage long-term atomic interactions by incorporating reciprocal-space (diffraction-based) information into crystal representations.
-Reciprocal space provides a compact, non-approximate description of crystal structures, naturally capturing long-term periodic interactions.
-To exploit this, we introduce a novel pseudo-particle representation, named PRDNet, that serves as a unique probe, learned through neural networks, and shown to be more effective for differentiating atoms and structural environments than conventional physical probes such as X-rays, electrons, or neutrons.
+To exploit this, we introduce a novel pseudo-particle representation, named PRDNet, that serves as a \textbf{unique probe}, learned through neural networks, and shown to be more effective for differentiating atoms and structural environments than conventional physical probes such as X-rays, electrons, or neutrons.
 Building on this idea, we develop a multimodal framework that integrates both the graph and diffraction information into the learning process.
 In addition, we show that the proposed model fulfills the geometric constraints, invariant to rotations, reflections, and translations of crystals.
 Quantitative evaluations on large-scale datasets, including Materials Project, JARVIS-DFT, and MatBench, demonstrate that our method consistently surpasses state-of-the-art models in common crystal property prediction tasks.
-In summary, our main contributions are as follows : \begin{itemize}[leftmargin=*] \item We highlight the fundamental challenge of crystal representation, indicating that existing methods map distinct crystal structures to the same representation.
-To address this, we introduce diffraction-based representations, which is physically guaranteed to be unique. \item We propose PRDNet, a novel architecture that integrates graph embeddings with a learned pseudo-particle diffraction module.
+In summary, our main contributions are as follows : \begin{itemize}[leftmargin=*]

+\item We highlight the fundamental challenge of crystal representation, noting that existing methods can map distinct crystal structures to the same representation, and clarify the previously omitted premise of complete reciprocal-space information.
+To address this, we introduce diffraction-based representations, which are physically guaranteed to be unique. \item We propose PRDNet, a novel architecture that integrates graph embeddings with a learned pseudo-particle diffraction module.
 It generates synthetic diffraction patterns that are invariant to crystallographic symmetries. \item We extensively evaluate PRDNet on multiple large-scale benchmarks, including Materials Project, JARVIS-DFT, and MatBench.
 Our model achieves state-of-the-art performance across a wide range of crystal property prediction tasks, demonstrating its effectiveness. \end{itemize}